vsajip/kscript/README.md

     println("arg: $arg")
 }
 ```
-Since no additional dependencies are required, the kscript argument is empty.
+Since no additional dependencies are required in this example, the kscript dependencies argument is empty (but still required).

-To specify dependencies simply use gradly-style locators.
+To specify dependencies simply use gradle-style locators.
 Multiple dependencies need to be separated by comma.
 Here's an example using [docopt](https://github.com/docopt/docopt.java) and [log4j](http://logging.apache.org/log4j/2.x/)

 ```kotlin
 #!/usr/bin/env kscript org.docopt:docopt:0.6.0-SNAPSHOT,log4j:log4j:1.2.14